MarekLani/Human_Agent_Handoff-Bot_Framework_v4_nodejs/readme.md

 So you can use this sample, please refer to *.env* file, where you should provide all the necessary connection string to services stated above.

-Also you will need to allow CORS on your Web App where bot backend is running to enable requesting of Direct Line tokens.
+Also you will need to allow CORS on your Web App hosting bot backend to enable requesting of Direct Line tokens.
 Please refer to [this page](https://social.msdn.microsoft.com/Forums/azure/en-US/5bd37aa7-eed7-4ddd-a560-c36a09e1674d/how-can-i-enable-the-cors-on-my-app-hosted-on-azure-portal?forum=windowsazurewebsitespreview) to get more information, on how to enable CORS on Azure Web App.

 ## Handoff flow

-There are three main part to the handoff to human agent flow.
-It is initialization, message exchange and closing of support case (conversation with agent).
-These part are depicted on diagrams below.
-Under each diagram, you will find flow description together with code which implements the flow.
+There are three main parts to the *handoff to human agent* flow.
+It is *initialization*, *message exchange* and *closing of support case* (conversation with agent).
+These parts are depicted on diagrams below.
+In second part of this section you will find selected pieces of code, which enable user to human agent handoff.

-### Initialization of user to human agent
+### Initialization of user to human agent handoff

 ![handoff1](./img/handoff1.png)